isinghrana/fabric-samples-healthcare/fda-drug-adverse-event-analytics/Readme.md

 5. Open **01-FDA-Download-DrugEvent-Dataset** Notebook, once the import is successful **update the Lakehouse association of the Notebook**

     ![Notebook Lakehouse Association](./images/NotebookLakehouseAssociation.jpg)

 6. Repeat Step 5 for **02-FDA-DrugEvent-CreateSilverTables** Notebook

-**Notes**
+**Note**:

 **01-FDA-Download-DrugEvent-Dataset** Spark Notebook has the code to download and unzip all 1400+ dataset files which zipped JSON files

 **02-FDA-DrugEvent-CreateSilverTables** Spark Notebook uses raw JSON files (downloaded using the first Spark Notebook) as source and creates flattened tables more conducive to reporting and analytics.

-Both Notebooks have Markdown cells as well as inline comments to describe the code for better understanding of the solution.
+Both Notebooks have markdown cells as well as inline comments to describe the code for better understanding of the solution.
 At this point you are ready to move onto the next step of creation of Data Pipeline to run these Notebooks as a non-interactive job.

-### Step 2: Build and Execute Pipeline to ingest and transform Drug Adverse Event Dataset into flattened Relational Tables
+### Step 2: Build Pipeline to ingest and transform Drug Adverse Event Dataset into flattened Relational Tables

-In this step you will create a Data Pipeline to execute the previously imported Spark Notebooks.
+In this step you will create a Data Pipeline to execute the previously imported Spark Notebooks
 1. Open **01-FDA-Download-DrugEvent-Dataset** Notebook
 2. Open the *Run* options by clicking **Run** button in the toolbar
 3. Clck **Add to Pipeline** button and select **New Pipeline** option